What parameters are CFOs

 • If an invoice is raised in the name of principal – Not covered under Schedule I.

 Here, the important point is whether the agent has the authority to pass/receive the title of goods on behalf of the principal.
-Let us understand better with the help of below scenarios.
+Let us understand better with the help of the following scenarios.

 Scenario 1

-Mr X appoints Mr Y for purchasing certain goods.
-Here, Mr Y identifies Mr Z as a supplier and asks him to supply the goods to Mr X by raising an invoice on Mr Y. Thus, Mr Y is not involved anywhere, and so he does not fall under the definition of an agent as per Schedule I.
+Mr X appoints Mr Y to purchase certain goods.
+Here, Mr Y identifies Mr Z as a supplier and asks him to supply the goods to Mr X by raising an invoice on Mr X. Thus, Mr Y is not involved anywhere, and so he does not fall under the definition of an agent as per Schedule I.

 But, in a similar situation, if Mr Y obtains the delivery of goods from Mr Z on behalf of Mr X where Mr Z raises the invoice on Mr Y, then such a transaction is covered under the definition of agent and is a supply under Schedule I.